cs1302uga/cs1302-c4-alpha/README.rst

 You will submit your project on |server|.
 Before you submit, make sure that your project files are located in a directory called |ttslug|.
 If you followed the instructions provided earlier in this document to download the project, then that is your directory name.
-To submit, change into the parent of your project directory (i.e., one directory above it), then complete the steps below:
+To submit, change into the parent of your project directory (i.e., one directory above it), then complete the steps below, replacing ``N`` with the part of the project you are submitting:

 1. Check your code style — we know that you have done this frequently, but it does not hurt to double-check it before you submit::